The Dangers of Privatizing the Law

 Many public interest groups oppose the bill, including:

-“The Pro Codes Act is a deceptive power grab that will help giant industry associations ration access to huge swaths of U.S. law,” said the legal director of the Electronic Frontier Foundation, Corynne McSherry.
-“It’s unconstitutional and simply undemocratic: a nation governed by the rule of law cannot tolerate private control of that law, full stop.”
+“The Pro Codes Act is a deceptive power grab that will help giant industry associations ration access to huge swaths of U.S. law,” said the legal director of the Electronic Frontier Foundation, Corynne McSherry, “it’s unconstitutional under the First, Fifth, and Fourteenth Amendments, which guarantee the public’s right to read, share, and discuss the law”.

 Current Status

-Thanks to widespread public opposition and advocacy, the Pro Codes Act failed to pass when voted on in the House.
-However, it has been recently re-introduced to Congress as of June 2025.
+Thanks to widespread public opposition and advocacy, the Pro Codes Act failed to pass when voted on in the House in 2024.
+However, it has been recently re-introduced to the 119th Congress and is currently in committee in both the House and Senate.

 Frequently Asked Questions (FAQ)

-The primary concern is that it aims to allow private organizations to hold copyrights over standards that have been incorporated into law, restricting free public access to legal requirements.
+The primary concern is that it aims to allow private organizations to hold copyrights over codes that have been incorporated into law, restricting free public access and use of legal requirements.

 Courts have consistently ruled that laws and regulations, once enacted, are in the public domain.
 Notably, the U.S. Supreme Court in Georgia v.
 Public.Resource.Org Inc. stated that "no one can own the law."